 On February 1, 2022, Intelsat Jackson entered into a secured credit agreement (the "2022 Intelsat Jackson Secured Credit Agreement"), which included a \$3.2 billion term loan facility and a \$500.0 million revolving credit facility, and borrowed the full \$3.2 billion under the term loan facility due February 2029 (the "2029 Term Loans").
+On October 26, 2023, the 2029 Term Loans were paid in full.
 The maturity date of the revolving credit facility is February 1, 2027.
-The obligations under the 2022 Intelsat Jackson Secured Credit Agreement are guaranteed by Intelsat S.A. (formerly Intelsat Emergence S.A.), other parent entities of Intelsat Jackson, and certain subsidiaries of Intelsat Jackson.
+The obligations under the 2022 Intelsat Jackson Secured Credit Agreement are guaranteed by Intelsat S.A., other parent entities of Intelsat Jackson, and certain subsidiaries of Intelsat Jackson.
 The 2029 Term Loans and the revolving loans under the revolving credit facility (the "Revolving Loans") bear interest either (i) based on a 1-month, 3-month or 6-month (or if agreed to by each lender of a loan, 12-month) secured overnight financing rate ("SOFR") plus a related spread or (ii) at the Base Rate (as defined in the 2022 Intelsat Jackson Secured Credit Agreement), in each case, plus an applicable margin.
 The applicable margin for the 2029 Term Loans is 4.25% for SOFR loans and 3.25% for Base Rate loans, and the applicable margin for Revolving Loans ranges from 2.25%-2.75% for SOFR loans and 1.25%-1.75% for Base Rate loans, in each case, depending on the leverage ratio of Intelsat Jackson.
 The 2029 Term Loans have a SOFR floor of 0.50% and a Base Rate floor of 1.50%, and the Revolving Loans have a SOFR floor of 0.00% and a Base Rate floor of 1.00%.

 Interest is payable on the SOFR loans at the end of the applicable interest period and on a quarterly basis for the Base Rate loans, and mandatory principal amortization of 0.25% with respect to the 2029 Term Loans is due at the end of each quarter.
 Additionally, 50% of all C-band proceeds received are required to be used to pay down the outstanding principal balance of the 2029 Term Loans within ten business days of the end of each quarter.
-Intelsat Jackson may redeem some or all of the 2029 Term Loans without penalty or premium unless prepaid in connection with a Repricing Transaction (as defined in the 2022 Intelsat Jackson Secured Credit Agreement) during the first six months after the effectiveness of the 2022 Intelsat Jackson Secured Credit Agreement.
 The 2029 Term Loans and the Revolving Loans are senior secured obligations of Intelsat Jackson.